 Step 24 – Stuff

-Now it is time to the stuff the block with Poly-fil.
+Next on this large baby block rattle sewing tutorial, it is time to the stuff the block with Poly-fil.
 Press the filling into each corner with the tool provided.
 Then stuff the middle.

 Step 25 – Add Sound

-If you would like your block to rattle, add a handful of bells in the center of the block.
+If you would like your baby block to rattle, add a handful of bells in the center of the block.
 Then continue filling the block with Poly-fil.

 Keep in mind that surrounding the bells with Poly-fil will muffle the sound.
 Stop and test the sound to adjust the number of bells you prefer.